ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.5 2010-07-31 Add optional RSS <image> tag.
+This is not the same as the
+               <itunes:image> tag, as it has size restrictions.
 1.4 2010-03-10 Make <description> in a CDATA section 1.3 2009-05-28 Fixed nasty regeneration bug where no items in the feed would
                get any metadata after adding a file to the feed.
 The workaround